brice-digilus/infrared-page/Photos/index.md

 ---
 layout: page
 title: "Hemispherical Infrared - Photos"
-description: "Here you can find a few pictures of my current prototypes"
+description: "Here you can find a few pictures of the prototypes"
 ---

 # Photos

-Here you can find a few pictures of the current prototypes
+A few pictures !

  - [Wood box version](#wood_box)
  - [Glue and screws version](#glue_and_screws)